Nexints/open-bot/README.md

 # OpenBot

-This is a open-source Discord bot, capable of functioning as a server.
+This is an open-source Discord bot, akin to Minecraft server software.
+With a basic blacklist, link blocking, secret easter eggs, and third party plugin support, this bot has infinite expandability!

 ## Pre-requisites:
 - NPM and node.js is required.